w180112/vRG_DPDK/README.md

 1. The vRG system only support 3 LCP options, PAP authentication, Magic Number, Max receive unit so far.
 2. Users behind vRG should use DHCP to get IP address or set the default gateway address 192.168.2.1 to their end device.
-3. Administrator can assign how many subscriber PPPoE sessions will be established, the maximum support sessions are 4094, but only 2 sessions have been tested so far.
+3. Administrator can assign how many subscriber PPPoE sessions will be established, the maximum support sessions are 4094, but only 20 sessions have been tested so far.
-4. In default configuration, there are only 2 vRG subscriber PPPoE sessions.
+4. In default configuration, there are only 20 vRG subscriber PPPoE sessions.
 You can just modify the value ***MAX_USER*** in ***pppd.h*** file.
 For example, there will be 4 subscriber PPPoE connection while the value is changed to 4.
 5. In data plane, subscriber 1 uses single tag vlan 2, subscriber 2 uses single tag vlan 3.
-All data plane packets received at gateway should include a single tag vlan.
-If you don't need to run in VLAN environment, add ***-D_NON_VLAN*** compile option in ***src/Makefile***(Note: non-vlan mode only support 1 subscriber PPPoE connection at the same time).
+All data plane packets received at vRG system should include a single tag vlan.
+If you don't need to run vRG system in VLAN environment, add ***-D_NON_VLAN*** compile option in ***src/Makefile***(Note: non-vlan mode only support 1 subscriber PPPoE connection at the same time).
 6. Each user's account and password are stored in ***pap-setup*** file.
 7. All DPDK EAL lcores should be on same CPU socket.